virtualsquare/v2glossary/README.md

 ## vdens (v²)

+## vdestack (v²)

 ## vde\_plug (v²)

 It's a component of VDE.
 It's an abstraction for the physical network plug.
 These can be created and processes using VDE can attach to them.
 It allows for the creation of a distributed network.

 The network traffic is translated in a simple bidirectional character stream between two plugs.

-## vdestack (v²)

 ## vde\_switch (v²)

-It's a component of VDE.
-It's an abstraction for the physical switch.
-It allows for the creation of a virtual switch to which processes can connect.
-It supports many usual switch features (like port control, creation of VLANs, network filtering, etc.).
-The switch is created in a user directory and can be managed through the use of an interactive command line prompt.
+It is a component of VDE.
+It is the virtual counterpart of a physical switch.
+`vde_switch` command creates a virtual switch.
+Processes (virtual machines, VUOS instances, VDE namespaces) can be interconneced by a `vde_switch`.
+It supports many common switch features (like port control, creation of VLANs, network filtering, etc.).
+The switch can be managed through the use of an interactive command line prompt.

 ## volatilestream (v²)